Skip to content

 Malta Floriana’s Title Bid in Doubt After Marsaxlokk Protest

-Floriana’s Title Bid Rocked as Marsaxlokk Files Protest
+Floriana’s Title Bid in Doubt After Marsaxlokk Protest — AI-generated illustration

 In the heart of Malta, the usually bustling streets of Floriana were eerily quiet on Monday morning.
 The silence was a stark contrast to the weekend’s feverish atmosphere, as fans of Floriana FC had celebrated what they thought was their hard-earned Premier League title.
 But as the sun rose over the historic city gates, a storm was brewing.
 Marsaxlokk FC had filed a protest, threatening to nullify Floriana’s winning goal and potentially snatching the title from their grasp.